cristianoalpigiani/2023-07_usatlasworkshop_tutorial/index.md

 <p id="where">
   <strong>Where:</strong>
   <strong>Luce Hall</strong>, 34 Hillhouse Avenue in New Haven, CT.
-More info ,<a href="https://conferencesandevents.yale.edu/about-us/venues/luce-hall"></a>.
+More info <a href="https://conferencesandevents.yale.edu/about-us/venues/luce-hall">here</a>.
 </p>

 {% comment %} DATE {% endcomment %}